tariqahmed1912/internship-kloudle/docs/aws.md

 **Jenkins Slave/Agent**

-The Jenkins agent instance will be used to perform DAST scan on DVNA (which will be deployed on Master prior to deployment).
+The Jenkins agent instance will be used to perform DAST scan on DVNA running on Master.
 Run the following bash script after logging into the instance.

 ```bash
 #!/bin/bash